Nantosuelta

 In Celtic mythology, Nantosuelta is the goddess of nature, the earth, fire, and fertility.

-Pseudo-historical texts explain how there is an uncanny resemblance between Nantosuelta and what we know of the Irish goddess The Morrígan, who was associated with death and war.
-Evidence suggests that Nantosuelta was the name given to Morrígan, after a transformation or joining of new alliances.
+A 1948 article suggests that there is an uncanny resemblance between Nantosuelta and what we know of the Irish goddess The Morrígan, who was associated with death and war.
+The two are compared and the authors suggest that Nantosuelta was cognate to the Irish Morrígan.
+This theory is not widely held or found in more recent scholarship on the subject.

 The Mediomatrici (Alsace, Lorraine) depicted her in art as holding a round house on a pole and with a crow.
 Other likely depictions show her with a pot or bee hive.
-Nantosuelta's round house was a symbol of her connection to the faery habitation of her Irish counterpart and may have symbolized abundance.
+Nantosuelta's round house may have symbolized abundance.
 It was believed that Nantosuelta transformed into a crow on the battlefield, which was an appropriate transformation for the goddess or may have been a metaphor for her ability to powerfully navigate a battlefield.

 Nantosuelta is often associated with water and depicted as being surrounded by water.
 The goddess's name literally translates as 'of winding stream' or 'sun-drenched valley'.

 Nantosuelta is attested by statues and by inscriptions.